 The Qualifier DLX can house the SENA SMH-10 or a Cardo Scala Rider Q1/Q3 Bluetooth unit with earphone recesses and accessible side-mount cavity.
 These are features found only in helmets costing hundreds more.

-It was truly a pleasure to be a participant in selecting the Bell Qualifier DLX as our #1 pick and the Editors Choice among strong competition.
+It was truly a pleasure to be a participant in selecting the Bell Qualifier DLX as our #1 pick for the best full face motorcycle helmet and the Editors Choice among strong competition.

 - Lightweight polycarbonate shell

 - 3 shell sizes and 6 fit sizes